forta-network/forta-bot-workshop/activity-3-flash-loan-with-losses/README.md

 ![image](https://user-images.githubusercontent.com/2632384/162202240-f42f201a-7871-442d-af51-9e5e8b5ddbe4.png)

-# Exercise 2: Build a Bot that detects when a balance is too low
+# Exercise 3: Build a Bot that detects a Flash Loan resulting in losses

-In this activity, we'll create a bot that detects when an account balance falls below a threshold.
-Simple checks like this can be a critical part of a monitoring strategy.
+In this activity, we'll create a bot that detects when a transaction includes a flash loan AND results in losses for a target protocol.
+For this example, we'll use the Yearn Dai Vault as the target to monitor.

 ## Overview
 - [1.
 Setup Environment](#1-setup-environment)